The Book of the Law: Scholarly analyses

-Skeptical interpretations
+Skeptical views

-Crowley's former secretary Israel Regardie argued in his biography of Crowley, The Eye in the Triangle, that Aiwass was an unconscious expression of Crowley's personality.
-Regardie stated that although Crowley initially regarded Aiwass as one of the secret chiefs, years later he came to believe that Aiwass was his own Holy Guardian Angel.

-It can safely be said that current psychological theory would agree that any one person is possessed of all sorts of knowledge and power of which he is totally unconscious...
-Both Freudian and Jungian theory are on the side of such an assumption..

-Regardie also argued that Rose's ability to answer Crowley's questions about Horus and the Qabala was not as remarkable as Crowley thought.
-Rose had been married to Crowley for eight months at this point and Regardie stated that Crowley may well have used Rose as a 'sounding board' for many of his own ideas.
-Therefore, she may not have been as ignorant of magick and mysticism as Crowley made out.

-In his introduction to his edition of The Law is for All, Israel Regardie stated:

-It really makes little difference in the long run whether The Book of the Law was dictated to [Crowley] by a preterhuman intelligence named Aiwass or whether it stemmed from the creative deeps of Aleister Crowley.
-The book was written.
-And he became the mouthpiece for the Zeitgeist, accurately expressing the intrinsic nature of our time as no one else has done to date.
+In The Eye in the Triangle, Regardie questions the significance of Rose's ability to answer Crowley's questions about Horus and the Qabala.
+Given that Rose had been married to Crowley for eight months at the time, Regardie proposed that Crowley may have used Rose as a 'sounding board' for many of his ideas, meaning she might not have been as ignorant of magick and mysticism as Crowley made out.
+In his introduction to his edition of The Law is for All, Regardie remarked that it ultimately did not matter whether The Book of the Law was dictated by a preterhuman intelligence named Aiwass or emerged from the creative depths of Aleister Crowley.
+He emphasized that Crowley became a mouthpiece for the Zeitgeist, accurately expressing the intrinsic nature of his time.

-Charles R. Cammell, author of Aleister Crowley: The Man, the Mage, the Poet also believed the Book was an expression of Crowley's personality:
+Charles R. Cammell, in his book Aleister Crowley: The Man, the Mage, the Poet, also believed that The Book of the Law was an expression of Crowley's personality.
+Cammell described the book's maxims as cold, cruel, and relentless, reflecting Crowley's own Daemonic personality.
+He noted that the manner of the book's reception made it a document of curious interest, partially emanating from Crowley's unconscious mind.

-The mind behind the maxims is cold, cruel and relentless.
-Mercy there is none, nor consolation; nor hope save in the service of this dread messenger of the gods of Egypt.
-Such is Liber Legis in letter and spirit; and as such, and in consideration of its manner of reception, it is a document of curious interest.
-That it is in part (but in part only) an emanation from Crowley's unconscious mind I can believe; for it bears a likeness to his own Daemonic personality.

-Scholar Joshua Gunn also argued that the stylistic similarities between the Book and Crowley's poetic writings were too great for it to be anything other than Crowley's work:

-Although Crowley seemed to believe sincerely that The Book of the Law was inspired by superhuman intelligences, its clichéd imagery, overwrought style, and overdone ecophonetic displays are too similar to Crowley's other poetic writings to be the product of something supernatural.
+Scholar Joshua Gunn argued that the stylistic similarities between The Book of the Law and Crowley's poetic writings were too pronounced for it to be anything other than Crowley's work.
+Gunn pointed out that despite Crowley's belief in the superhuman inspiration of the book, its clichéd imagery, overwrought style, and elaborate phonetic displays mirrored Crowley's other poetic works, suggesting it was not the product of something supernatural.